hascasa/basicApp/README.md

 # 1 # navigate to Django project directory (where manage.py is located).

+# 2 # pip install -r requirements.txt

-# 2 # run the script "load_data.py" to load CSV data into your Django database
+# 3 # run the script "load_data.py" to load CSV data into your Django database
 -Open your terminal  (where manage.py is located).

 -Enter the Django shell by running: